Skip to main content

 required

 Current status of the session.
 Newly created sessions return Not Started.
-If a non-finished session already existed for the same (workflow_id, vendor_data), the returned status reflects that existing session.
+If a non-finished session already existed for the same vendor_data on the workflow's latest published version, the returned status reflects that existing session.

 Available options: